janelia-flyem/flyem-build-container/README.md

 ### DVID development

-For debugging DVID build issues in particular, a dvid development setup is already installed.
-To test the build:
+For debugging DVID build issues in particular, a dvid development tree is already created, but the dependencies are not pre-downloaded.
+To initialize the dvid developer setup, and test the build, run these commands:

 ```
 source activate dvid-devel
 cd /flyem-workspace/gopath/src/github.com/janelia-flyem/dvid
+git pull origin master
+./scripts/install-developer-dependencies.sh
+make dvid
 make test
 ```